 You must have two letters of recommendation.
 The strongest letters of recommendation come from professors and teachers that know you well.
 Having one letter to support your academic strengths and one to support your language learning skills is recommended, but not required.

-Letter of Recommendation #1 (Please enter the names and email addresses of your references at least two weeks before the application due date)
+Letter of Recommendation #1 (It is recommended, though not required, that you enter the names and email addresses of your references at least two weeks before the application due date.)

-- Letter of Recommendation #2 (Please enter the names and email addresses of your references at least two weeks before the application due date)
+- Letter of Recommendation #2 (It is recommended, though not required, that you enter the names and email addresses of your references at least two weeks before the application due date.)

 Statement of Purpose